High-fidelity three-qubit iToffoli gate for fixed-frequency superconducting qubits

 \textbf{Gate synthesis of three-qubit circuits}\\ Finally, we numerically explore gate synthesis of three-qubit circuits to demonstrate the utility of the $i$Toffoli gate.
 To this end, we consider an ansatz circuit $V$ depicted in Fig.~\ref{fig2}\textbf{a} with depth $m$.
 The gate synthesis of a target circuit $U$ is conducted by optimizing the ansatz parameters to minimize the distance between $V$ and $U$, or their infidelity $1-F(V,U)$.
 The simulation results in Fig.~\ref{fig2}\textbf{b} show that both Toffoli and $i$Toffoli gates can be used to synthesize arbitrary three-qubit Clifford circuits at $m_\text{Cliff}=6$ and Haar-random unitary circuits at $m_\text{Haar}=10$.
 Additionally, the results indicate that the ansatz circuit with the $i$Toffoli gate can synthesize more various target circuits at lower depths than the Toffoli gate.

 Furthermore, we estimate threshold depths $m_\text{Cliff}$ and $m_\text{Haar}$ of our gate scheme by varying $\text{Y}_\text{t}$'s amplitude $\delta$ in the Hamiltonian of Eq.~(\ref{HTOF}).
-A non-zero $\delta$ prevents the Hamiltonian operation from being a simple combination of single- and two-qubit gates as $\text{Y}_\text{t}$ is the only non-commuting term in the Hamiltonian.
 For this simulation, the other Hamiltonian amplitudes and the gate duration are fixed to the same values used for implementing the $i$Toffoli gate.
+As $\text{Y}_\text{t}$ is the only non-commuting term in the Hamiltonian, it plays a key role in preventing the Hamiltonian operation from being a simple combination of single- and two-qubit gates.
 Interestingly, the results in Fig.~\ref{fig2}\textbf{c} reveal that, over a range of $\delta$ values, our gate scheme can produce three-qubit gates which synthesize random unitary circuits at $m_\text{Cliff}=m_\text{Haar}=9$.
 That is, while the structured Toffoli and $i$Toffoli gates have advantages for Clifford circuits, these alternative three-qubit gates could be beneficial for implementing random unitary circuits.

 \textbf{Discussion and outlook}\\ We have demonstrated a single-step $i$Toffoli gate scheme based on the cross-resonance (CR) effect with fixed-frequency transmon qubits.
 As the CR effect can readily be implemented between capacitively coupled superconducting qubits~\cite{Rigetti10,Chow11}, our scheme is applicable to a number of superconducting architectures including cloud-based quantum processors~\cite{IBM}.
 In our gate scheme, the non-commuting term $\text{Y}_\text{t}$ in Eq.~(\ref{HTOF}) plays a key role in preventing the full Hamiltonian operation from being decomposable into simple consecutive operations.
 By varying the amplitude of the $\text{Y}_\text{t}$ term, we have numerically found that this gate scheme can produce additional three-qubit gates providing more efficient gate synthesis than both the Toffoli and $i$Toffoli gates.
 We hope our work will trigger further studies to develop diverse multi-qubit gates derived from two-qubit interactions involving non-commuting Hamiltonian operators.